The Temperley-Lieb Tower and the Weyl Algebra: Action of on

 \begin{thm} The functor $\rho$ is well-defined and determines a representation of $\Wact$ on $\T$. \end{thm}

-It is sufficient to prove the claim for $\rho'$ by showing that the defining relations on morphisms in $\Weyl$ hold when interpreted as maps of Temperley-Lieb bimodules according to the assignments above.
-This is proven in the next section.
+It is sufficient to prove the claim for $\rho'$ by showing that the defining relations on 2-morphisms in $\Wact$ hold when interpreted as maps of Temperley-Lieb bimodules according to the assignments above.
+Therefore, the following corollary is a tautological consequence.